Transformers MarianMT Tutorial

 bart_name = "facebook/bart-large"

-bart_model = BartForConditionalGeneration.from_pretrained(bart_name, force_bos_token_to_be_generated=True)
+bart_model = BartForConditionalGeneration.from_pretrained(bart_name)

 bart_tokenizer = BartTokenizer.from_pretrained(bart_name)